olialb/openHABdbTools/README.md

 #openHAB data base password
 password=openhab
 ```
-Than you need to configure where the created file shall be stored and which delimiter you want to use for Excel CVS files.
+Than you need to configure where the created file shall be stored and which delimiter you want to use for Excel CSV files.

 ```ini
 [root]